Bod (TV series): Source books

 The four books were published in 1965 in the United Kingdom and later in the United States and France.
 They are: Bod's Apple, Bod's Present, Bod's Dream and Bod and the Cherry Tree.
 The French version of Bod's Apple is called La Pomme de Gus.

 Before the animated series was commissioned, the four books had been read on another BBC children's programme: Play School.
 In 1974, thirteen five-minute episodes were created for transmission on the BBC as part of the Watch with Mother series, and were also sold to Australia's ABC channel.
 Soon thereafter, it was shown in New Zealand, the Netherlands, Sweden, Finland, Norway, Poland and Israel.
 In the United States, Bod aired on Nickelodeon as a segment on the Pinwheel program.

 Characters

 The character of Bod is a boy who lives in a town with Aunt Flo, PC Copper, Frank the Postman and Farmer Barleymow.
 Each of the characters has their own theme music performed by Griffiths which is heard when they appear.
 Regular features are animal identification and Bod Snap.

 Episodes

-All thirteen Bod episodes have been released on DVD.
+All thirteen Bod episodes have been released on DVD, presented in a different order.